Apdaptogenic Coffee: What are Adaptogens?

-In each coffee blend include natural and high quality sourced adaptogens.
-The Mojo is designed for physical endurance and strength and contains Cordyceps.
+Each of their coffee blends contains natural high-quality adaptogens.
+Mojo is designed for physical endurance and strength and contains Cordyceps.
 These are known to support energy and stamina and increase oxygen flow to the muscles.
 As well as this, they have also been found to have strong antioxidants and immune-boosting properties.
 Mojo also contains Siberian Ginseng which is a mighty adaptogen used for thousands of years.
 It is known to help to adapt to physical stress and also mental stress.

-The Zen is exactly that – it helps to calm you and promote a sense of peace.
+Zen is exactly that – it helps to calm you and promote a sense of peace.
 A CBD which is rich in terpenes, it can reduce tension and can alleviate stress, anxiety and inflammation.
-There is also Ashwagandha which also reduces stress and can help to enhance memory and cognition.
+There is also Ashwagandha which can reduce stress and can help to enhance memory and cognition.

 What do they taste like?

 The first question really should be, ‘do they work?’
 I tried out Grind and Mojo a few days into the New Year.
 At that point I hadn’t returned back to work officially, so was still in a bit of a Twixmas limbo.
 I felt exhausted but needed to catch up with emails so I started with the Grind, expecting one cup to do very little.